yongchunli-13/Sparse-PCA/README.md

 ## Approximation algorithms
-We investigate two approximation algorithms for solving SPCA: greedy and local search algorithms.
-The implementations of these exact formulations can be found in the "exact algorithms" directory.
+We investigate two approximation algorithms for solving SPCA: greedy and local search algorithms, and the implementations can be found in the "approximation algorithms" directory

+To be specific, The implementations of these exact formulations can be found in the "lower_bounds.py" file.

 ## Continuous relaxations